Dorje Drak: Dorje Drak Gompa (Jingangsi)

 This monastery at the southern end of the city of Kangding (Dartsedo) in Eastern Kham (Ganzi Prefecture) is a branch of the Dorje Drak monastery in Central Tibet.
 It was destroyed in 1959 before the Cultural Revolution, but the Chanting Hall (the main temple), in which there is a large statue of Guru Rinpoche (Padmasambhava), and Jokhang have been restored.

 In exile

 As the original monastery was destroyed after the Chinese invaded Tibet, a new monastery was founded by Taklung Tsetrul Rinpoche in 1984 in Shimla, Himachal Pradesh, India, modeled after the original Dorje Drak monastery in Tibet.
 It is called Thupten Dorje Drak Ewam Chogar Chökhor Namgyal Ling.

-The current throneholder is Taklung Tsetrul Rinpoche or H.H.
-Taglung Kyabgon Tsetrul Thupten Gyaltsen Rinpoche, who also accepted the position of Head of the Nyingma sect on 22 March 2012.
+The current throne holder is Taklung Tsetrul Rinpoche or known as Shedup ninche thinley palzangpo who also accepted the position of Head of the Nyingma sect on 22 March 2012.